Tommy McCall

-Tommy McCall was a professional association footballer, who was a left winger.
+Tommy McCall was a Scottish professional footballer, who played as a left winger.

 Queen of the South

-When McCall was with Dumfries club Queen of the South, he achieved the Scottish record for goalscoring in a season for his position.
+When McCall was with Queen of the South, he achieved the Scottish record for goalscoring in a season for his position.
 The left winger scored 32 goals in season 1932-33.
 Queens ended that particular league campaign with a 2–1 away victory over the division champions Hibernian, earning promotion to the top flight of Scottish football as the division's runners-up, with McCall scoring one of the goals in that match.

-McCall is the ninth highest goalscorer in the Doonhamers history with 93 goals.
+McCall is the ninth highest goalscorer in the club's history with 93 goals.